Medical Withdrawal

 Like other withdrawals, medical withdrawal results in the drop of all enrolled classes for the given term.

-If a medical withdrawal is approved, tuition will be refunded based on the following schedule:
+If a medical withdrawal is approved, tuition will be refunded based on the schedule below.

 Fall and Spring Full Semester Courses